 If you’re thinking about buying an iPhone, you have several models to consider.
-Apple offers smartphones of various sizes and capabilities, so you might have trouble deciding between all of them.
+Apple offers smartphones of various sizes and capabilities, so you might have trouble picking from all the possible choices.

 We’re here to help you find the best iPhone for you.